ElizavetaElgaeva/BP-SH_project_code/01_calculate_sh/README.md

-This folder contains all code extracting shared heredity from psychometric traits.
+This folder contains all code extracting shared heredity from six chronic pain traits.

 ## 00a_start.sh
 This script sources 00b_pipeline_for_matrix_calculation.sh script and sets the command line variables for further calculations (only original traits are mentioned).

 ## 00b_pipeline_for_matrix_calculation.sh
-This script incorporates a pipeline for calculation of correlation and covariance matrices for original traits and estimation of alpha coeffitients for linear combination (see steps 01 - 05).
+This script incorporates a pipeline for calculation of correlation and covariance matrices for original traits and estimation of alpha coeffitients for linear combination (see steps 01 - 06).
 The script uses command line variables.

 ## 01_pheno_corr.sh
 This script calculates phenotypic correlations between traits.
 The script is writted for GWAS-Map database and it uses command line variables.